Facebook's slide stalls Intel-led advance on Wall Street

 (Reuters) - Wall Street rose by a smidgen on Friday as gains led by Intel, real estate companies and utilities offset Facebook after the social network disclosed a security breach.

-Smaller rival AMD (AMD.O) tumbled 4.94 percent.
-The Philadelphia SE Semiconductor index .SOX gained 0.72 percent, also boosted by Nvidia’s (NVDA.O) 4.6 percent jump on bullish comments from Evercore ISI.
-The S&P 500 technology index .SPLRCT rose 0.29 percent.
+Smaller rival AMD tumbled 4.94 percent.
+The Philadelphia SE Semiconductor index gained 0.72 percent, also boosted by Nvidia’s 4.6 percent jump on bullish comments from Evercore ISI.
+The S&P 500 technology index rose 0.29 percent.

 Italy’s new government proposed a 2019 budget with a deficit three times bigger than the previous administration’s target, sparking a sell-off in European stock markets and a drop in U.S. Treasury yields.